open-telemetry/opentelemetry-operator/README.md

 ```

 1. Container image with [OpenTelemetry Java auto-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
-   The image has to contain Java agent JAR `/javaagent.jar` and the JAR is copied to a shared volume mounted to the application container.
+   The image must contain the Java agent JAR `/javaagent.jar`, and the operator will copy it to a shared volume mounted to the application container.

 The above CR can be queried by `kubectl get otelinst`.